eliasnema/eliasnema.github.io/_posts/2020-05-24-hypothesize.markdown

 Since it serves only as guidance, it can also work together with scrum, radical focus or any other process you’re using.
 No need to break what’s already working.

-I'm going into more details about where to take hypotheses from and what are the components of each step in the book I'm working now.
+I'm going into more details about how to generate hypotheses and about each of the steps in the book I'm working now.
 It's called **Hypothesize!** and you can [pre-order it now at half price](https://gumroad.com/l/SSTiNM/kwfh1gn).

 _Note that you will only get charged after the release date._